simonhw/gardening-services/README.md

 ![Website Header on desktop](docs/images/readme/header-desktop.png)

 The header contains direct links to the main pages of the website, depending on the authentication status of the site user.
 The nav link for the page currently being viewed is made distinct with a CSS style of `active` which is represented by a background colour of Sage and text colour of Isabelline when the nav bar is in dropdown form, and a bold font weight with a subtle Isabelline text shadow on larger screens.
-- The website logo "The Garden Path" is a link which when clicked will return the user to the `index.html` page.
+- The website logo "The Garden Path" is a link which, when clicked, will return the user to the `index.html` page.
 - "About Us" brings the user to the `about.html` page.
-- The "Services" dropdown displays a list of options which include the `services.html` and `service_page` pages.
+- The "Services" dropdown displays a list of options, which include the `services.html` and `service_page` pages.
 - "Cart" links to the `cart.html` page.
-- "Contact Us" bring the user to `contactus.html`
+- "Contact Us" brings the user to `contact.html`.
 - "Log In/Sign Up" will direct the user to the `login.html` page which itself contains a link to `signup.html`.

 When a user is signed in, the header links change.
-- A new link "My Account" brings the user to the `account.html` page.
+- A new link, "My Account", brings the user to the `account.html` page.
-- "Log In/Sign Up" is hidden and "Log Out" is shown, which will direct the user to the `logout.html` account page.
+- "Log In/Sign Up" is hidden, and "Log Out" is shown, which will direct the user to the `logout.html` account page.

     ![Website Header on mobile when user is logged in](docs/images/readme/header-authenticated-mobile.png)
     ![Website Header on dekstop when user is logged in](docs/images/readme/header-authenticated-desktop.png)